What is Telecommuting and What are the Ways it is Changing the Modern Workforce?

 Telecommuting technology: a sea change

 The biggest reason you may work from home soon is technology.
-The business mantra of “there’s no substitute for face-to-face” wears thinner every year, thanks to advancements like 5G connectivity
+The business mantra of “there’s no substitute for face-to-face” wears thinner every year, thanks to advancements like 5G connectivity, remote desktops, virtual reality, and augmented reality.

 Media richness theory, or the idea that in-person interaction is more robust, is why telework hasn’t gained traction faster.
 Tone of voice and visual cues are lost.
 Communications are more ambiguous via email.
 There is no immediate feedback.
 But is that still true?